Animal Care Australia watching out for reptiles and frogs!

 ACA has been established to bring all animal hobbyists together to become one voice that can call out the ideology and anecdotal gibberish, and counter-reply with facts.
 Together we can protect the keeping of all pets for the generations of the future.

-Michael Donnelly is the current reptile and amphibian representative on the ACA committee.
-As a Founding Member and the previous Secretary of the Herpetocultural Cooperative NSW (HCN) which represents all the Herpetological Societies of NSW, Michael participated in the current Office of Environment & Heritage licensing review consultations in NSW, as well as communications with the Department of Industries following recent attempts at changes to the NSW POCTA Act.
+Joanne Payne is the current reptile and amphibian representative on the ACA committee.
+As a founding member of the Herpetocultural Cooperative NSW (HCN) which represents all of the Herpetocultural Societies of NSW, Joanne participated in the current licensing review undertaken by the Office of Environment and Heritage.
+Joanne is currently the President of the Illawarra Reptile Society and has been on the committee is some aspect, for 7 years.

 We encourage all private reptile and amphibian keepers along with Clubs and Societies to join ACA.
 As a member of ACA you agree to support maintaining high welfare standards and abide by the Code of Practice for the Keeping of Reptiles in your state/territory.

-For more information please contact Michael or join ACA:
+For more information please contact Joanne or join ACA: